October 2-9, 2020

 Tilde: At The Coming of Night

 181 Collective is made up of Brandon Boan, Abby Donovan, Tom Hughes, and Jason Rhodes.
 These artists will be in residence from October 2nd through October 9th at the Mission Street Arts studios.
 Over the course of the residency the collective will sketch together, collect, and build, all with an eye toward a “one night only!” situational composition.
-This performative event will be free to the public and will take place on Friday October 9th to occur somewhere in the surrounding landscape, a location the artists refer to as having “geo-potency”.
-Various artists from across the country will also participate via the internet.
+This performative event will be free to the public and will take place on Friday October 9th beginning at twilight and winding throughout Jemez Springs (a parade of sorts).
+Various special guest artists from across the country will also participate via the internet including Brittany De Nigris, Aaron K. Hoffer, Mike Marks, Phil McGaughy, Joe Netta, Mike Roche, Charlotte Thurman, and Jacob Zimmerman.
 Many elements of the event can be viewed from a distance and online.
 Covid-19 safety guidelines will be enforced.

 As a collective, the 181 is interested in creating situations that generate experiential spaces which expand, contract, or reassemble as information sloshes about.
 They attempt imperfect approximations of the universe as a whole.
 The members of the collective can be described as a physicist/electronic engineer/musician, a mushroom forager/rockhound, and a linotype operator—any attempts to formalize their practice they view with distress.